 Savings accounts are used to set money aside for use in the future, like for an emergency or a vacation, and allow the money to collect interest.
 While you can contribute money at any time to a savings account, unlike checking accounts there are limits on how often you can withdraw money.

-Electronic transfers like directly depositing your paycheck and linking your savings and checking accounts can help you better manage your finances and may make it easier for you to save.
+Take the time to comparison shop different financial institutions and find services and features that are right for you.
+Electronic transfers, like directly depositing your paycheck and linking your savings and checking accounts, can help you better manage your finances and may make it easier for you to save.

 What to look for: